scottlamb/moonfire-nvr/guide/easy-install.md

 will be created and the script will stop.
 This file is where you will set or change variables that describe the moonfire installation you want.
-The initial execution will put default values in this value, but only for the most commonly changed variabled.
+The initial execution will put default values in this value, but only for the most commonly changed variables.
 For a full list of variables, see below.

 Once you modify this file (if desired), you run the setup script again.
 This time it will use the values in the file and proceed with the setup.